sourceincite/sourceincite.github.io/_posts/0000-00-00-silent-schneider-revealing-a-hidden-patch-in-ecostruxure-operator-terminal-expert.md

 ## Remote Code Execution

-<p class="cn" markdown="1">Details of SQLite fts3_tokenizer Untrusted Pointer Remote Code Execution Vulnerability aka [CVE-2019-8602](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-8602) was released in Checkpoint's excellent blog [post](https://research.checkpoint.com/2019/select-code_execution-from-using-sqlite/).</p>
+<p class="cn" markdown="1">Details of SQLite fts3_tokenizer Untrusted Pointer Remote Code Execution Vulnerability ([CVE-2019-8602](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2019-8602)) was released in Checkpoint's excellent blog [post](https://research.checkpoint.com/2019/select-code_execution-from-using-sqlite/).</p>

 <p class="cn" markdown="1">Not only was the FTS3 extension enabled in the SQLite binary for EcoStruxure Operator Terminal Expert, but it was also using an outdated version: `3.8.10.2`.
 The checkpoint blog post had all the ingredients to trigger the bug using query hijacking and craft a working remote code execution exploit using just CVE-2019-8602.
 However, there was a simpler way.</p>